 On April 30, 1989, The Most Rev. Frank T. Griswold, III, at that time the bishop of Chicago, broke ground for the construction of the new church and associated buildings on the current site.
 During this time of change several supply clergy served our parish.
 The Rev. Richard Kearney (third Rector, 1985-89) served the congregation until just before Christmas, 1989.

 The first Eucharist was celebrated in the new church on June 21, 1990.
 Already in place were a refurbished and enhanced pipe organ, moved from the old church, and stained glass by Chicago Artist Roger Hornsby.
 The glass features an Annunciation window plus windows depicting various appearances of Mary in Biblical stories, as well as an image of Mary as she is depicted in the Anglican Shrine of Our Lady of Walsingham in Norfolk, England.
 The new building was consecrated on May 9, 1991 by the Rt.
 Rev. Frank Griswold, The Rev. Edgar Wells preached.
-Since the move, our parish has been served by The Rev. Richard Wagner (fourth Rector, 1990-96), The Rev. William Broome, jr. (fifth Rector 1998-99) and The Rev. C. Clyde Elledge (sixth Rector) and the Rev. Kathryn Elledge (2000-2011), The Rev. Elizabeth Molitors. (sixth Rector 2013 - 2018), and The Rev Jenni Liem (2000- present).
+Since the move, our parish has been served by The Rev. Richard Wagner (fourth Rector, 1990-96), The Rev. William Broome, jr. (fifth Rector 1998-99) and The Rev. C. Clyde Elledge (sixth Rector) and the Rev. Kathryn Elledge (2000-2011), and The Rev. Elizabeth Molitors (sixth Rector 2013 - 2018), and The Rev Jenni Liem (2000-present).